Applications to develop projects are now closed

 There are around a million electricity substations in the UK – almost all of them anonymous and silent parts of the energy network.
 But through OpenLV they could really come to life.

-OpenLV data could be used by communities in all sorts of ways – and we’ll work with community groups to develop technical specifications and carry out app development.
+OpenLV data could be used by communities in all sorts of ways.
+We’re currently working with community groups to develop technical specifications and carry out app development.

 For more information, email firstname.lastname@example.org.